Roadmap

 Legal design often treats compliance as a fixed constraint to make more user-friendly.
 That misses a huge opportunity.
 Turning privacy into a business asset requires rethinking what the law permits, not just what it requires, and implementing that with UX design.
 And for that, you need both: expertise in privacy and design skills.

 That's exactly what I do.
 I studied law at the University of Zurich with a focus on IT law, then specialized further in legal practice and academia and went on to do an LL.M. in Technology, Media and Telecommunications Law at Queen Mary University of London.
-Now I'm adding UX design skills.
-I'm what you might call an IT-shaped lawyer: someone who uses interdisciplinary skills to turn IT law requirements into experiences users find engaging and businesses want to adopt.
+To deepen my understanding in UX privacy, I'm taking a practice-first approach to research: I started by building prototypes of UX privacy documents (the projects of this website), and I'm now preparing for a PhD in Swiss data protection law and UX design to develop the theoretical foundation.
+The goal is to take that expertise back into practice, helping organizations turn privacy compliance into a business asset.
+I'm what you might call an IT-shaped lawyer: someone who bridges legal requirements, user experience, and business strategy through both research and hands-on implementation.

 Frequently asked questions